A new way to think about your college list:

 Why did you make this list?
 Why is it important?

 Too many of the students I followed for the book applied to great schools academically and they got in.
-But then they didn’t qualify for financial aid because they missed the cutoff for need-based aid.
+But then they didn’t get financial aid because their family finances didn’t qualify them for need-based aid.
 By then it was too late to apply elsewhere.
 They had too many sellers on their list of schools and not enough buyers.

 OK, it’s not a formula, but how did you determine the buyers and sellers?